dileep8417/Blood_Bank/readme.txt

 This project cotains the code for Blood Bank Mangement System

+Running the Project
+    -> Import database file (.sql) into `PhpMyAdmin` from `db/blood_bank.sql`

+    -> Update the database credentials in `config/connection.php` file

+    -> Set project folder name in operation.php file for routing

 Folder Structure
     assets          -> This folder contains static folders (images/css/js)